-"This really is the most significant development in the Railway's history.
-The original infrastructure and buildings at Bridgnorth were never designed to cope with the large volume of passengers we have today.
-We'll be creating a dramatically improved experienced for visitors and staff, and boosting the local economy."
+Former SVR general manager Nick Ralls described the developments at Bridgnorth as the most significant development in the Railway's history: "The original infrastructure and buildings at Bridgnorth were never designed to cope with the large volume of passengers we have today.
+This new building will create a dramatically improved experience for visitors and staff, further boosting the local economy."

 ‘The next phase of work at Bridgnorth Station is currently under development and will include improvements and renovations to the listed buildings.
 We will also be carrying out some initial urgent works including the relocation of disabled WC from the current temporary portaloo to a more permanent location in the main station buildings.